Ron Johnson wins Wisconsin Senate election beating Mandela Barnes

 “There's a pretty good reason.
 We have 567,000 people who've died so far in this country from this disease.
 That is a really, really good reason to get people vaccinated with a vaccine that you've shown is highly efficacious and quite safe,” he said on MSNBC last year.
 “And that's the reason for the emergency use authorisation.”

-Similarly, Mr Johnson received intense scrutiny for him remarks about the January 6 riot, such as when he said it was not an “armed insurrection.
+Similarly, Mr Johnson received intense scrutiny for him remarks about the January 6 riot, such as when he said it was not an “armed insurrection” but that it “teach us how you can use a flag pole” in reference to some rioters using flag poles as weapons at the Capitol.

+Mr Barnes, the Democratic lieutenant governor who won his first statewide race in 2018, won his primary after his top Democratic challengers dropped out to endorse him.
+Initially, he led in polls, which made Democrats think he had a chance to win.

+But Republicans pummeled him relentlessly with negative ads accusing him of supporting reducing funding for police and running an ad with his face next to those of Representatives Alexandria Ocasio-Cortez and Ilhan Omar.

 Register for free to continue reading